tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/approximate-matching.md

 First, we calculate the ATT by using the difference-in-means estimate, without solving the potential bias coming from selective attrition.

 The following R code calculates the mean of `re78` for each treatment group, storing it in a new data frame called `meanre78`.
-Then, the difference-in-means estimate is calculated by subtracting the mean of the control group of the mean of the treatment group.
+Then, the difference-in-means estimate is calculated by subtracting the mean of the control group from the mean of the treatment group.

 {{% codeblock %}}
 ```R